jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 Also notice in static configuration files pad Buttons may only be assigned integer values as described in *man wacom*.
-To set key strokes to pad Buttons xsetwacom runtime commands must be used as described in [Tablet Configuration](/wiki/Tablet_Configuration "wikilink").
+To set key strokes to pad Buttons xsetwacom runtime commands must be used as shown in [Tablet Configuration](/wiki/Tablet_Configuration "wikilink").

 </noinclude>